IwanIDev/lego-arduino-train/README.md

 - Arduino ESP32 or compatible microcontroller
 - One or more LEGO Powered Up train hubs
-- Optional: Reed switch sensors for position detection
+- _Optional_: Reed switch sensors for position detection
-- Optional: Relay modules for track switch control
+- _Optional_: Relay modules for track switch control

 ## Installation